Nebraska woman arrested, fined for climbing Mount Rushmore

 RAPID CITY, S.D.
-(AP) - A Nebraska woman has been fined $1,000 for illegally climbing Mount Rushmore in South Dakota.
+(AP) - A Nebraska woman has been fined $1,000 for climbing the Mount Rushmore National Memorial in South Dakota.

-Authorities say Alexandria Incontro scaled the massive sculpture without a rope in bare feet last Friday, making it about 15 feet from the top of the granite mountain.
+Authorities say Alexandria Incontro scaled the massive granite sculpture Friday with bare feet and no rope, making it to about 15 feet (4.5 meters) from the top.

-A number of signs on the presidential monument warn people not to trespass or climb the sculpture.
-The Omaha woman pleaded guilty to climbing the monument during a federal court appearance in Rapid City Monday.
-Three other charges, including trespassing, were dropped.

-The Rapid City Journal says Incontro took a route up the mountain between George Washington and Thomas Jefferson, whose faces are about 60 feet high.
-An officer convinced Incontro to come down and she was handcuffed and arrested.
+The Rapid City Journal says Incontro chose a route between George Washington and Thomas Jefferson, whose faces are about 60 feet (18 meters) tall.
+Several signs at the popular tourist destination warn against trespassing on or climbing the sculpture, which was completed in 1941.

+A federal officer and national park ranger convinced Incontro to come down, and she was handcuffed and arrested.

+Incontro, from Omaha, appeared Monday in Rapid City federal court, where she pleaded guilty to climbing the monument.
+Three other charges were dropped.

 Information from: Rapid City Journal, http://www.rapidcityjournal.com